What is BRT?

 Some the key features of a BRT system include:

-• Dedicated bus lanes or busways to avoid mixed traffic congestion.
+• Dedicated bus lanes or busways (where possible) to avoid mixed traffic congestion.

 • Same-level boarding platforms for easy and quick passenger loading, no stairs, lifts or ramps needed.